XiaochuanQian/ChronosLink/README.md

 ChronosLink is an AI-powered calendar management assistant that helps you manage your schedule through natural language conversations.
 It features voice chat capabilities for a more interactive experience.

+**PS.
+This is only a proof of concept version, use at your own risk.**

 ![image](/images/Screenshot%202025-05-26%20at%2017.11.45.png)

 ## Features